 Sleep deprivation can affect the functioning of the frontal lobe, part of the brain that is critical to managing impulsive behavior.
 Not surprisingly, numerous studies have found that teens who don’t get enough sleep are more likely to interact in high-risk behaviors like drunk driving, texting while driving, riding a bicycle without a helmet, and failing to use a seatbelt.
 Drug and alcohol use, smoking, risky sexual behavior, fighting, and carrying a weapon have also been identified as more likely in teens who get insufficient sleep.

 Accidents and injuries

 Insufficient sleep in teens can make them susceptible to injury and even death.
-Of particular concern is an elevated risk of accidents as a result of drowsy driving.
+Of particular concern is an elevated risk of accidents deu to drowsy driving by teen learners.
 Studies have found that sleep deprivation can reduce reaction times as that of serious alcohol consumption.
 In teens, the impact of drowsy driving may be amplified by an absence of driving experience and distracted driving.

 What is keeping teens from getting good sleep?

 Often, going to bed an hour earlier can resolve sleep issues and help you feel alert and productive.
 But sometimes there are other reasons for disturbed sleep.
 Here are some medical conditions that cause sleep problems:

 Restless legs syndrome may be a creeping, crawling sensation within the legs that makes you annoyed and you keep moving your legs.
 It sometimes starts between ages 11 and 20.
 Not only does it disturb sleep, but it is also linked with involuntary jerking movements of the legs during sleep, called periodic leg movements of sleep (PLMS).
 It takes your sleep away, as well as your bed partner’s.